A common question at companies is how to create a meaningful and effective wellness mission statement.

 Topics to consider:

-- Specific problem areas for employees you’re focused on, and your general plan for doing so
+- Specific problem areas for employees you’re focused on

 When it comes to formatting the statement, there are a few things to keep in mind.
 This is a mission statement; not a congressional report.